ionic-team/ionic-docs/src/content/theming/platform-styles.md

 }
 ```

-For a list of all global CSS variables to override, see [CSS Variables](./css-variables).
+For a list of all global CSS variables to override, see [Advanced Theming](/docs/theming/advanced).